Super GT: Races

 Super GT races take place on well-known Japanese race tracks such as Fuji Speedway, Suzuka Circuit, and Mobility Resort Motegi.
-The series also races at Autopolis in the Kyushu region, Okayama International Circuit in the Chugoku region, and Sportsland Sugo in the Tohoku region.
-Races are typically single events between 250 and 300 kilometres' distance, with one compulsory pit stop in the middle of the race for driver changes and refuelling.
+The series also races at Autopolis in the Kyushu region, Okayama International Circuit in the Chūgoku region, and Sportsland Sugo in the Tōhoku region.
+Races are typically sprints between 250 and 300 kilometres' distance, with one compulsory pit stop in the middle of the race for driver changes and refuelling.
 In 2022, the series introduced a new longer-distance format for select races, held over 450 kilometres with two compulsory pit stops.
+In 2024, the series held its first time-based races, adding three-hour long-distance races to the calendar.

 The series had already expanded internationally by the time it was rebranded in 2005.
 Sepang International Circuit in Malaysia hosted a championship round every year until 2014, when it was replaced by a new event at Chang International Circuit in Buriram, Thailand.
 Additional overseas races were planned to be held at Shanghai Circuit in 2005, and Yeongam International Circuit in 2013, but both events were cancelled.
 Buriram and Sepang were both on the 2020 provisional calendar, but both races were cancelled due to the effects of the COVID-19 pandemic.
-2025 saw the return of Sepang.
+Sepang would return to the calendar in 2025.

 The International Suzuka 1000km endurance race in late August was the longest and most prestigious event on the Super GT calendar, from 2006 when it was added as a championship round, until 2017, the final year of the event in its 1000 km format.
 The Suzuka 1000 km was replaced with the Intercontinental GT Challenge Suzuka 10 Hours in 2018.
-That year, Super GT revived the Fuji GT 500 Mile Race (805 km) as the series' new endurance round.
-It ran from 2018 to 2019, but was not renewed from 2020 onwards.
+That year, Super GT revived the Fuji GT 500 Mile Race (805 km) as the series' new endurance round, running in 2018 and 2019.